-- restrictions on the marketing or manufacturing of the product, complete withdrawal of the product from the market or product recalls; - fines, warning letters or holds on post-approval clinical trials; - refusal of the FDA to approve pending NDAs or supplements to approved NDAs, or suspension or revocation of product license approvals; - product seizure or detention, or refusal to permit the import or export of products; or - injunctions or the imposition of civil or criminal penalties.
+- restrictions on the marketing or manufacturing of the product, complete withdrawal of the product from the market or product recalls: - fines, warning letters or holds on post-approval clinical trials; - refusal of the FDA to approve pending NDAs or supplements to approved NDAs, or suspension or revocation of product license approvals; - product seizure or detention, or refusal to permit the import or export of products; or - injunctions or the imposition of civil or criminal penalties.

 The FDA strictly regulates marketing, labeling, advertising and promotion of products that are placed on the market.
 Drugs may be promoted only for the approved indications and in accordance with the provisions of the approved label.
 The FDA and other agencies actively enforce the laws and regulations prohibiting the promotion of off-label uses, and a company that is found to have improperly promoted off-label uses may be subject to significant liability.
 In the United States, health care professionals are generally permitted to prescribe drugs for such uses not described in the drug's labeling, known as off-label uses, because the FDA does not regulate the practice of medicine.
 However, FDA regulations impose rigorous restrictions on manufacturers' communications, prohibiting the promotion of off-label uses.
 It may be permissible, under very specific, narrow conditions, for a manufacturer to engage in nonpromotional, non-misleading communication regarding off-label information, such as distributing scientific or medical journal information.
+In September 2021, the FDA published final regulations which describe the types of evidence that the agency will consider in determining the intended use of a drug product.